-DMS is affiliated with a director of the Board, Mr. Topper.
+DMS is an entity affiliated with the family of Mr. Topper.

-DMS is an operator of convenience stores that purchases substantially all of its motor fuel requirements from us on a wholesale basis.
+DMS is an operator of convenience stores that purchases a significant portion of its motor fuel requirements from us on a wholesale basis.
 DMS also leases certain retail site real estate from us in accordance with a master lease agreement.

-Revenues from fuel sales and rental income from DMS and its affiliates were as follows (in thousands):
+Revenues from fuel sales and rental income from DMS were as follows (in thousands):